Jason Heyward Player Props: Dodgers vs. White Sox

 Jason Heyward At The Plate

-- Heyward is batting .233 with eight doubles, seven home runs and 19 walks.
+- Heyward is hitting .244 with eight doubles, seven home runs and 19 walks.

-- He has homered in 14.6% of his games this season, and 4.9% of his trips to the dish.
+- Looking at the 49 games he has played this season, he's hit a long ball in seven of them (14.3%), and in 4.8% of his trips to the plate.

-- Heyward has driven in a run in 10 games this season (20.8%), including three games with more than one RBI (6.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Heyward has driven home a run in 10 games this season (20.4%), including more than one RBI in 6.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.